VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ## Task 1
 To start, you will try to capture the simulation with only one stopping criterion, the effective temperature.
 Use the following parameter in the `extras_binary_finish_step` hook in `run_binary_extras.f90`:

 `b% s1% teff` !
-Effective temperature of the primary star of the binary system
+Effective temperature of the primary star of the binary system in Kelvin

 Then, to compare with the observational data, add a write statement to your stopping criterion to print the effective temperature and the luminosity of the stopping point.